 In the past I wrote a similar post in regards to picking the best surgeon and what it means to be “the best” in the world of surgery.
-I thought it was time to write a similar post for those people who are interested in changing their nose by getting a Rhinoplasty (Nose Job).
+I thought it was time to write a similar post for those people who are interested in changing their nose by seeing a Rhinoplasty (Nose Job) surgeon in Ottawa.

 A Rhinoplasty is the medical name for what many people call a “Nose Job.”
 Rhino means nose and plasty (which comes from the Greek word plastos) means “to be formed or molded”.
 A rhinoplasty surgery is one of the most challenging surgeries in all Facial Plastic Surgery and Cosmetic Surgery.
 It requires skill, training and a key eye for symmetry.
 It also requires advanced skill in functional nasal surgery as I will discuss below.
 It is a procedure that is more than just a surgery, it is an art.

 When I talk to my patients about a Rhinoplasty, I often inform them that I have three important goals.

 - To improve the shape, symmetry and appearance of their nose

 - To maintain or improve the function of their nose (such as the ability to breath)